 Sexuality in Women Living with HIV

-At the end of 2017, approximately 36.9 million people were estimated to live with human immunodeficiency virus (HIV).
-In Sweden, approximately 7,500 people live with HIV, of whom 39% are women.
-HIV is a disease that can be transmitted sexually or by mother-to-child and therefore sexuality and childbearing are affected for women living with HIV.
+In 2020, it was estimated that 38 million people globally were living with human immunodeficiency virus (HIV).
+In Sweden, approximately 8,100 people are infected with HIV, of which 39% are women.
+HIV is a disease that can be transmitted sexually or by mother-to-child and HIV therefore affects sexuality and childbearing in women living with HIV, such as having a fear of transmitting HIV to a baby or a partner.

-In Sweden, the Communicable Diseases Act also affects a woman who lives with HIV in relation to sexuality and childbirth.
-There are no Swedish studies describing how these women experience their sexuality and there are also no studies that show sexuality and its relation to health factors.
+In Sweden, the Communicable Diseases Act has an impact on women living with HIV in relation to sexuality and childbirth.
+There are no studies describing how these women experience their sexuality and childbirth in a Swedish context.
+Studies examining sexuality and its relation to other health factors, such as HIV-related biomarker or satisfaction with physical and psychological health.

 The overall aim of the research project is to investigate sexuality and its different aspects in women living with HIV in Sweden.
 Further the aim is to investigate childbearing and sexual satisfaction.